 In 2000 she was awarded National Board for Professional Teaching Standards Certification.
 In 1999 she served on the Task Force of Mentor Teachers (LAUSD) who developed Standards-Based Lessons for the Division of Instructions and in 2000 she joined the Performance-Based Leadership Team for implementing Performance-Based Assessments to measure student achievement of the learning standards.

 Mrs. Price retired in 2005 after fourteen years as a classroom teacher and five years as a Consulting Teacher with The Peer Assistance and Review Program (PAR) for the Los Angeles Unified School District.

 Mrs. Price is a member of the Society of Children’s Book Writers & Illustrators, a member of Children’s Literature Council of Southern California and a member of the Independent Book Publishers Association.
 She has volunteered for The Pan African Film & Arts Festival, The Leimert Park Village Book Festival in Los Angeles, and LA Times Festival of Books.
 Mrs. Price has been a tutor for the non-profit organization Reading Partners © and at present, she does “guest Author” presentations at elementary and middle schools and local school districts.

-Emma Price hopes to have Another Girl Calls My Dad Daddy and Portia’s Incredible Journey in classrooms, libraries and homes of children who are 8 to 16 years of age.
+Emma Price hopes to have Portia’s Incredible Journey, Another Girl Calls My Dad Daddy along with her latest picture book, The Perfect Gift Something Special (Oct.
+2021) in classrooms, libraries, and homes of young readers.
 Her books contain conflicts and struggles in which students can identify and the books help children learn various ways others solve everyday problems.

-Mrs. Price has two adult children, a granddaughter, and two great-grandchildren.
+Mrs. Price has two adult children, a granddaughter, and three great-grandchildren.
 She resides in Southern California.